Hamzazaheer721/Typescript-ft.-Maximilian-Schwarzm-ller/3_compiler_configurations/readme.md

 So basically it becomes Include - exclude = files to be compiled

 there is another option files which works like include but you can't specify whole folders in here

+////////////////////////////////////
+//////// COMPILER OPTIONS /////////
+//////////////////////////////////

+One of the most interesting options in tsconfig is compilerOptions We can set our javascript version in target based on the version of javascript which we want to use

+==> There is another Option of lib : []
+==> If we keep it as it is then everything that target: "es6", javascript targetted version has will be accessible in our project
+==> Even dom and everything will become available
+==> if enable the lib: [] and use it then we will get error on using dom and now we will have to specifically mention that we want to use dom

+SUMMARY =====> if lib is not not set then some defaults are set that are typically needed to be run on browser

+Following is set as by default if you set your target: "ES6"

+"lib": [
+  "DOM",
+  "DOM.Iterable",
+  "ES6",
+  "ScriptHost"
+],